 Gibson is a tiny town located in the state of North Carolina.
 With a population of 445 people and just one neighborhood, Gibson is the 494th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Gibson is generally considered to be a blue-collar town.
-39.91% of the Gibson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gibson is a blue-collar town, with 39.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gibson is a town of production and manufacturing workers, managers, and service providers.
 There are especially a lot of people living in Gibson who work in management occupations (18.83%), sales jobs (11.21%), and healthcare suport services (8.52%).

-Being a small town, Gibson does not have a public transit system used by locals to get to and from work.
+Gibson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gibson in 2022 was $28,294, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,176 for a family of four.
 However, Gibson contains both very wealthy and poor people as well.
 Gibson also has one of the higher rates of people living in poverty in the nation, with 37.22% of its population below the federal poverty line.